 Harlequin Ducks molt and spend the winter along rocky coasts, often in rough surf.
 In the spring, they migrate great distances inland to turbulent mountain streams, where they breed and raise their young.
 The female builds a nest in a secluded spot, usually within a meter of the water.
 Soon after she is on the nest, the male returns to the coast to molt in a protected Harlequin communal area.
 The female raises her brood, averaging four young, and then leads them back to the coast in late summer.
 Harlequins unfailingly pair for life.

 Over the years, Lisa’s Harlequin studies have merged with those of fellow biologists from Montana Fish, Wildlife, and Parks, the U.S. Forest Service, and multiple Canadian wildlife agencies – inland and along the west coast.
-Collectively, these scientists have surveyed the Harlequin molting, wintering, and breeding grounds, and tracked their movements throughout the year via various forms of electronic surveillance.
+Collectively, these biologists have surveyed the Harlequin molting, wintering, and breeding grounds, and tracked their movements throughout the year via various forms of electronic surveillance.
 These experts are tediously learning what specific parameters lead to population swings.

 Harlequin Ducks are susceptible to population declines due to their specialized life history.
 Females always, and only, travel back to their natal streams to breed.
 Paired males always accompany their mate from the coastal wintering grounds to her natal stream.
 Every time a female dies, there is one less breeding pair on that stream.

 On the negative side, hunting, expanding human encroachment and activities, and shipping accidents lead to population declines.
 On the positive side, the herring population along the coastal wintering grounds is healthy, so the Harlequins can feast on herring roe before their arduous migration to the breeding grounds.
 The best news is that additional breeding creeks and streams in western North America are being discovered each year, so the overall population may be less threatened than recently thought.